Related Posts: Canoeing From The Pikitigushi’s Cliff Lake to Echo Rock on Lake Nipigon … a summary of our trip with lots of pix

 - campsite: north end, east side of the lake; 1 x 4 person; 2 x 2 person sites

-We decided to splurge and, instead of paddling both up to and then back down from Cliff Lake, we had two days to spend on new water.
+We decided to splurge and, instead of paddling both up to and then back down from Cliff Lake, we had two days to spend on other water.
 Subtracting the cost of the road shuttle from Mattice Lake to the Bear Camp somehow made the $850. cost of the flight seem a bit less extravagant!

 We asked Yves to land at the north end of the long and narrow lake.
 We had set up camp on a point on the east side of the lake five summers ago which we remembered as an excellent spot.